 Other Issues Considered

 State Water Board staff identified and considered several other possible issues related to the Provisions, but have decided to not include a range of options because no change would be made to existing policies and requirements, or the changes would be minor.
-The other issues considered were compliance schedules, flow-through acute toxicity systems, additional monitoring, small disadvantaged communities, insignificant dischargers, and variances and exceptions to the toxicity water quality objectives.
+The other issues considered were compliance schedules, flow-through acute toxicity systems, additional monitoring, exemptions for insignificant dischargers, biological pesticide and residual pesticide dischargers, drinking water system discharges, and natural gas facility discharges, and variances and exemptions to the toxicity water quality objectives.

 Consideration of Compliance Schedules